wwsd/wwsd.github.io/_posts/2015-11-28-Non-Profit-Hackproof-blog-PDQ.md

 ---
-title: Non Profit Hackproof blog PDQ
+title: Non Profit Hackproof Blog PDQ
 published: true
 layout: post
 disqus: yes
 comments: no
 category: jekyll
+description: So I wanted to show a friend of mine that a static website can be a much better experience than starting out with a php/mysql based website.
 tags: [blog, nonprofit, jekyll]
 ---